With so many projects and tasks, how do you know which ones to prioritize?

 Once you have the RICE scores for all your ideas, you can analyze them and arrange them according to priority.

-Here’s how that can be done in a project management tool like Plaky:
+Here’s what a RICE analysis can look like in a project management tool like Plaky by CAKE.com:

 Every organization is free to come up with its own scoring criteria for the following 4 factors.

-This component plays into the idea of purposeful product management, in that it helps identify initiatives that resolve customer problems, concerns, or needs, and thus, have a wider reach.
+It helps product managers identify initiatives that have the biggest potential to resolve customer problems, concerns, or needs, and thus, have a wider reach.

-To calculate this factor, you must first decide the context of the “reach” and the time period you want to consider.
+To calculate reach, you must first decide the context of the “reach” and the time period you want to consider.

 For example, let’s say that Reach refers to the number of people who’ll use a feature in the next month.
 This new feature will be delivered to 6,000 monthly active users, but you estimate it’ll be used by 40% of them.